North American Phalanx: Dissolution

 Disaster came on September 10, 1854, when a fire swept the colony's mill and all its contents.
 No insurance was recovered, and the community found itself facing $30,000 in accumulated debt with no ready means of repayment.
 Of this, some $9,000 remained unpaid on the original mortgage, with additional bills accumulated for a new engine and boiler for the mill.
 Additionally, at the time of the fire the mill had housed a large quantity of wheat purchased on credit, for which the phalanx was financially responsible.

 While Horace Greeley offered to loan the association $12,000 for construction of a replacement facility, members of the phalanx ultimately decided not to take advantage of this offer, which would have boosted the debt load and necessitated another arduous reconstruction period.
 Instead, starting with the January 1855 stockholders' meeting, plans began to be made either to sell part of the phalanx's land to satisfy debt or to sell the community in whole.
 Efforts were made to sell the phalanx to a group organizing around Fourierist adherent Victor Considerant to act as a staging point for newcomers to his new colonization project in the state of Texas.
 No such agreement could be reached however.

 Instead in June 1855 the stockholders voted that the community should liquidate its assets and terminate its existence.
 In October community land was surveyed and divided into parcels ranging in size from 5 to 150 acres and sold at auction, together with all movable property.
 A total of $80,000 was raised from the sale of the North American Phalanx's land and property, with the proceeds divided and disbursed to the stockholders, who received 57.33 cents per dollar invested in the liquidation.

 In January 1856 the North American Phalanx — the sole survivor of the Fourierist boom of the 1840s — was formally terminated.

+The property was subsequently owned by the Bucklin family, maternal grandparents of the drama critic and Algonquin Round Table member Alexander Woollcott.